sh78/sh78.github.io/_posts/2013-05-23-paper---the-desktop-text-edit-you've-been-missing.md

    * Fun doodles and drawings, maybe whilst waiting for thine loading bar.
    * Etc.

-If you've been out of highschool long enough and mostly use a keyboard, this will feel very akward at first.
+If you've been out of high school long enough and mostly use a keyboard, this will feel very award at first.
 No pain no gain.